Thermal Area Law for Lattice Bosons: Introduction

 Area laws for non-interacting bosons were considered in \cite{cramer2006correlations,cramer2006entanglement,cramer2007statistics}, but the case of interacting bosons, including the paradigmatic Bose-Hubbard model proved elusive to rigorous analysis.
 A partly numerical investigation was given in \cite{bh_es1} with a focus on the phase transition from Mott insulator to superfluid by analogy with other symmetry breaking transitions \cite{bh_es2,bh_es3,bh_es4}.
 Recently, Abrahamsen et al.\ rigorously proved an area law for gapped ground states of 1D bosonic lattice Hamiltonians in \cite{abrahamsen2022entanglement} by using a truncation of the local Hilbert spaces and a quantum number tail bound from \cite{tong2021provably}.
 Their work only concerns the zero temperature case and leaves open the positive temperature case.

-Given all this background, it is a fundamental and also rather timely question whether a thermal area law holds for interacting bosonic lattice gases.
-In this work, we answer this question in the affirmative for a broad class of interacting bosonic lattice gases.

-That is, we rigorously derive the first thermal area law for a broad class of bosonic Hamiltonians in any dimension including the paradigmatic Bose-Hubbard model.
+In this work we rigorously derive the first thermal area law for a broad class of bosonic Hamiltonians in any dimension including the paradigmatic Bose-Hubbard model.
 In a nutshell, our result states that under natural assumptions on the bosonic lattice gases (e.g., short-ranged hopping), we again have the bound

 for all $\beta\geq 1$.
 The precise result is \cref{th:main} below.
 The $\beta$-scaling is the same as that found by \cite{wolf} and our proof uses the same basic idea as a starting point, namely to use the Gibbs variational principle to bound the mutual information by a difference of boundary energy expectations (\cref{th:lem1}).
 However, the unbounded interactions then pose technical difficulties which we overcome by introducing a quasi-free reference state with artificially decreased chemical potential by means of a double Peierls-Bogoliubov estimate.
 This reduces us to computations with quasi-free states that can be completed with Wick's rule.
-Further details are explained below and in the Supplemental Material \cite{SM}.
+Further details are explained below and in the appendix.

-An immediate application of the result is a general bound on correlation functions of Gibbs states, cf.\ Corollary \ref{cor:cor}.
-Further physical applications, e.g., to the approximability of bosonic Gibbs states in the spirit of \cite{alhambra_survey,improved} are postponed to future work.